 Deciding to become a Celebrant

 My journey toward becoming a celebrant started in 2017.
-It's been a tough but self-defining year for me.
+It was a tough but self-defining year for me.

 In April, I lost my beloved father very unexpectedly.
 He was one of the people I looked up to the most and suddenly he was gone.
 Exactly three weeks after my father passed away, I got the gut-wrenching call that my brother was found in his apartment and he too had passed.
 I realized I was now the last survivor in my immediate family and my world was rocked.
 When I was at my brother’s funeral in May, I actually thought to myself..
 “What's next?”
 “How can this possibly get any worse?”.